Reporting Concerns and Misconduct

 In-person: Campus Safety Services Building, 1239 Kipke Drive

-Be aware that if you share information with the following contacts, considered responsible employees, they are mandated to share information they receive about any prohibited conduct with the Office of Institutional Equity (OIE), and you will likely be contacted by OIE for more information regarding your concerns and to make you aware of your options.
+Be aware that if you share information with the following contacts, considered IROs, they are mandated to share information they receive about any prohibited conduct with the Equity, Civil Rights and Title IX (ECRT) Office, and you will likely be contacted by ECRT for more information regarding your concerns and to make you aware of your options.

-In CSE, responsible employees that must report any misconduct include:
+In CSE, IROs that must report any misconduct include:

 - Valeria Bertacco, GEECS Faculty Advisor, Assoc.
 Dean for Academic Programs and Initiatives, Rackham Graduate School, 734-615-4047